SethBurkart123/agentic/README.md

-# Agentic
+# Agentic: The framework OpenAI forgot to ship

-The ultimate low-level simplified flow based agentic framework for LLMs.
+Agentic is a lightweight, flow-based framework for structured LLM generation, prompt chaining, and typed output parsing.
+Built for engineers who want control without complexity.